Meet our U-Links Staff

 Tom Whillans

 Tom has been a member of the U-Links Management Committee since its inception.
-Between 1989 and 2003 with John Wadland he created the Haliburton Bioregional Project -- a senior Trent University course that served as the foundation for U-Links.
-Tom has been a professor at Trent University since 1983, nine of those years as as Chair of the Environmental and Resource Science/Studies Program.
-He works on community-based engagement with wetlands and fisheries, ecological restoration, Great Lakes environmental management, and was involved for 10 years in the development of an Ecuadorian/Andean network on integrated watershed management.
+Between 1989 and 2003 with John Wadland, he created the Haliburton Bioregional Project -- a senior Trent University course that served as the foundation for U-Links.
+Since 1983, Tom was a professor at Trent, spending nine of those years as Chair of the Environmental and Resource Science/Studies Program, and was involved for 10 years in the development of an Ecuadorian/Andean network on integrated watershed management.
+Tom is now a professor emeritus, but continues to work on community-based engagement with wetlands and fisheries, ecological restoration, and Great Lakes environmental management.

 Tom has been a member of the U-Links Management Committee since its inception.
-Between 1989 and 2003 with John Wadland he created the Haliburton Bioregional Project -- a senior Trent University course that served as the foundation for U-Links.
-Tom has been a professor at Trent University since 1983, nine of those years as as Chair of the Environmental and Resource Science/Studies Program.
-He works on community-based engagement with wetlands and fisheries, ecological restoration, Great Lakes environmental management, and was involved for 10 years in the development of an Ecuadorian/Andean network on integrated watershed management.
+Between 1989 and 2003 with John Wadland, he created the Haliburton Bioregional Project -- a senior Trent University course that served as the foundation for U-Links.
+Since 1983, Tom was a professor at Trent, spending nine of those years as Chair of the Environmental and Resource Science/Studies Program, and was involved for 10 years in the development of an Ecuadorian/Andean network on integrated watershed management.
+Tom is now a professor emeritus, but continues to work on community-based engagement with wetlands and fisheries, ecological restoration, and Great Lakes environmental management.

 Bob Carter